pauljs/pauljs.github.io/_posts/2015-12-22-Installing-Ubuntu-and-Lasagne.md

 you are more than welcome to use any part of it.

 Before starting the step-by-step instructions, I want to make sure you understand what is required for installation.
 - Step 1 of this tutorial is meant for Windows machines (8/8.1/10) that will dual-boot ubuntu.
 Dual-booting ubuntu will require a portion of your memory (specifics in Step 1).
-If you are sshing into a computer running Linux then you can move to Step 2.
+If you are sshing into a computer running Linux or have a Mac, or have a computer running Linux / Mac system then you can move to Step 2.
 - Step 4 of these instructions highly recommends enabling GPU support for Lasagne.
 The reason why is that using the GPU causes a near 50 fold increase in speed.
 This is significant especially when working with large neural networks and large datasets!
 If you are using your personal computer,